Best for agency project management: Wrike vs Teamwork (2026 Comparison)

 Pinnacle Custom Complex operations

-Look, Wrike's free plan is pretty limited.
-Most agencies will find themselves needing at least the Business tier to access the features that actually matter — custom fields, automations, advanced reporting.
-That's where the cost starts to add up, and for a 15-person agency, you're potentially looking at $370+ per month before you've even touched an enterprise tier.
+Look, Wrike's free plan is pretty bare-bones.
+Most agencies quickly outgrow it and need at least the Business tier to get the features that actually matter — custom fields, automations, advanced reporting.
+That's when the cost starts hitting differently, and for a 15-person agency, you're potentially looking at $370+ per month before you've touched enterprise pricing.

 Teamwork Overview